reichlab/covid19-forecast-hub/data-processed/README.md

 Participating teams must provide a metadata file (see [example](../data-processed/UMass-ExpertCrowd/metadata-UMass-ExpertCrowd.txt)), including methodological detail about their approach and a link to a file
 (or a file itself) describing the methods used.

+Note that the information in the `methods` field in the metadata is what will be shown on the [interactive visualization](https://reichlab.io/covid19-forecast-hub/) when a user hovers on your team name.
+For this reason, we request that the description be brief, around 200 characters (although at the moment this is not strictly enforced).